AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-02.md

 ## Considerations in Designing Ingestion Pipelines

-Data ingestion isn’t just about moving bytes—it’s about doing so reliably, efficiently, and with the future in mind.
+Data ingestion isn’t just about moving bytes - it’s about doing so reliably, efficiently, and with the future in mind.

 Latency requirements play a major role.
 Does the business need data as it happens, or is yesterday’s data good enough?
 That determines your choice between batch and streaming.